(A chapter of Akayama DanJay.)

-“Not since he stole my nose when I was three.
+“Not since he took my nose.
 That’s how alpha he is!”
 Lio popped the rest of his thumb in his mouth and chewed it like a pork foot.
-“That’s when my stupid mom got too old for him, so he kicked us off his private island to bring in a way younger broad.
+“That’s when my stupid mom got too old for him, so he kicked us off his private island with a very tiny loan.
 Hear that, bird-worshipper?
 You’re not the only island out here!”
 Nemo was sorry to hear about Lio’s father abandoning him.
 The pit was silent in sympathy which Lio misinterpreted.
 “Yeah, you’d better be jealous.
 He and his bros brought all the hottest chicks to that island.”
 Lio almost cracked teeth on his thumb-bones.
 “Real young chicks, too, my mom said.
 She started out as one of those chicks before she got promoted to trophy-wife.”

 “Who cares?
 You’re missing the point.”
 Lio gnawed his thumb’s bones until they snapped.
 “I’m supposed to be an alpha like him, but because of all the gays and cucks out there, I can’t get any tail!
 But I’ll get what I deserve.
-I bought a wife from overseas, cheap because she came pregnant.
+I scored a wife who came pregnant.
 Now that’s thinking ahead!
-She came all used up, so I won’t waste my dick on her, but her kid’s just about ripe.
-My dad can have her first, if he promises to let me on his island and give my nose back!”
+She started all used up, so I won’t waste my dick on her, but her kid’s just about ripe.
+If my dad invites me to his island he can use her first, and he can keep her as a trophy-wife if he gives my nose back!
+I’ll be just like my dad someday, just watch!”

 “That’s the saddest thing I’ve ever heard in all my years up here.”
 Nemo sniffed.
 Lio’s story was hard to listen to, but it was his duty to hear it.
-More earthworms leaked out Lio’s shoes and socks down the caldera.
+More earthworms leaked out Lio’s shoes and socks down the caldera for Nemo to devour.
+He would’ve preferred draining worms from Lio’s father himself, but such fathers tended to send worms through their young.
 “Your mother told you about your father for exactly the opposite reason you think she did.
 You’re trying to recreate a pure land which never existed the way you imagine it—but which would be horrible if your imagination was accurate!”